infinitydaemon/OpSec-Kernel/README.md

 *Cross-Compiling the Kernel*

+This method is only required if you are not building the OpSec Kernel natively on your SBC.
 To build the sources for cross-compilation, make sure you have the dependencies needed on your machine by executing:

 ``` sudo apt install git bc bison flex libssl-dev make libc6-dev libncurses5-dev ```